mindspore-lab/mindone/examples/videocomposer/README.md

 ```

 #### Training in Step Mode
-By default, training is done in epoch mode, i.e. checkpoint will be save in every `ckpt_save_interval` epochs.
+By default, training is done in epoch mode, i.e. checkpoint will be saved in every `ckpt_save_interval` epoch.
 To change to step mode, in train_xxx.yaml, please modify as:
 ```yaml
 dataset_sink_mode: False